 The controller has commonly known default values of "public" and "private" for the read-only and read-write SNMP community strings.
 Using these standard values presents a security risk.
-Therefore, We strongly advise that you change these values.
+Therefore, we strongly advise that you change these values.
 See the Cisco Wireless LAN Controller Configuration Guide, Release 6.0, for configuration instructions.
+In addition, restore of config backup could result with re-enabling default communities or snmp communities disabled with incorrect privileges.
+You should manually reconfigure these snmp communities in this situation.
+SNMP configuration should be reviewed after config restore on a new WLC (from defaults).